 Within the first day or two, your doctor will ask you to get up, move around, and do breathing exercises.
 This speeds your recovery and keeps blood clots, pneumonia, and muscle loss from setting in.

-If you're getting a donated liver.
-You'll be in the hospital about 6-8 days.
+If you're getting a new liver, you'll be in the hospital about 6-8 days.
 How long you stay may depend on your health before the transplant, says John C. LaMattina, MD, assistant professor of surgery at the University of Maryland School of Medicine.

 "You may be on IV pain medications for 2 or 3 days, then oral medications that you'll go home with," LaMattina says.